Before committing funding to your proposed venture, you must decide whether it is viable. You need a detailed understanding of:

 Pressure from the competition

 Competitive pressures are among the major reasons new products or services fail.
 Established market leaders have the ability to assert massive financial pressure on new product entrants through pricing strategies, promotion and preferred supplier arrangements (effectively blocking some distribution channels).
-If you are not willing to compete in your new market space, then you still have the option of licensing or selling your technology outright to those business's.
+If you are not willing to compete in your new market space, then you still have the option of licensing or selling your technology outright to those businesses.

 Industry growth and stability